statisticsnorway/fe-workbench-ui/README.md

 For us this makes it easy to seperate components into external libraries which can be reused in any React application.

-This application then works as a parent to all our libraries and lets us implement them together in a way fit forpurpose.
+This application then works as a parent to all our libraries and lets us implement them together in a way fit for purpose.

 ### Try it
 The first time you clone the repository, remember to run `yarn install`

-Run yarn start` and navigate to `http://localhost:3000/`
+Run `yarn start` and navigate to `http://localhost:3000/`

 ### Run tests
 `yarn test` runs all tests and `yarn coverage` calculates (rather unreliably) test coverage.

 [Jest](https://jestjs.io/docs/en/tutorial-react) and
 [react-testing-library](https://github.com/kentcdodds/react-testing-library) is used for testing.

-### Note
-At the moment this application imports **react-components-library** and **react-workflow** directly from GitHub which means that you need readaccess to the repositories in order to fetch them as dependencies.
-This will change later when we get to upload React libraries to Nexus or go public.
-This also means that updates to dependencies **will not be** reflected unless you run `yarn upgrade`.